-In the physics measurement, a measurement window where the DAQ system accepts triggered readout data is one of the significant parameters due to the utilization of the pulsed proton beam.
-Fig.~\ref{fig:param-t} shows the distribution of timing when background particles lose energy in the CDC.
+For the data taking in the pulsed proton beam, it is important to find an optimal timing window for accepting triggered events to be read out by the DAQ system. \figurename~\ref{fig:param-t} shows the timing distribution of background particle hits in the CDC.

-After the proton-bunch timing, the beam flush reaches the detector system with a delay time of the beam transportation.
-Then, the number of background hits immediately increases.
-This background level gradually decreases mainly with the muon lifetime in an aluminum atom.
-The bunch separation in the COMET Phase-I experiment is 1170\,ns, and therefore, the background level increases again 1170\,ns after a proton bunch with the arrival of the next bunch.
-In order to perform the physics measurement in low-background timing, a measurement window of the CTH trigger is set to [700\,ns, 1200\,ns] after the proton bunch.
+After the proton bunches hit the production target, the secondary particles reach the detector with a certain delay in time given by the beam transport system, then the number of background hits immediately increases.
+This background level gradually decreases mainly with the lifetime of the stopped muons in the aluminum target.
+The bunch separation in the COMET Phase-I experiment is 1170\,ns, and therefore, the background level increases again 1170\,ns with the arrival of the next bunch.
+In order to perform the physics measurement during the time of low background, the measurement timing window of the CTH trigger is set to [700\,ns, 1200\,ns] after the proton bunch.